Dombrèy Calalou Djondjon, caribbean dumplings revisited

 I infused my bòy with okra, djondjon and sirik.
 The reason?
 Our calalou djondjon stew ranks high on my go-to comfort foods for its well blended flavors.
 So I assumed they would infuse my dombrèy with their strong and bold flavors in the same fashion.
 Rightfully so.

 My dombrèy kalalou djondon made my palate sing.
-That day, I finally understood this staple.
+That day, I finally understood this Haitian food.

 Infused with the right flavors, dombrèy can make sense.
 And even more so when it becomes a main dish component.
 I now finally get it.
 Enough to require it be added to my bouyon or sòs pwa?
 Not so sure.
 Will I make it the main component of a dish as with this kalalou djondjon?
 I just might.